 I suspect my spouse of infidelity.
 Should I hire a private investigator?

-Generally, no. As shown above, effective January 1, 2016, Illinois became a pure no fault state.
+Not for this reason.
+As shown above, in 2016, Illinois became a pure no fault state.
 Private investigators are expensive.
-The usual reasons for hiring a private investigator are not to “prove” adultery but to address other potential concerns.
+The valid reasons for hiring a private investigator are not to “prove” adultery but to address other potential concerns.
 If you are considering hiring a private investigator, consult with your lawyer first.

 Can my marriage survive an affair?

 Yes.
-Most marriages can survive infidelity, but it usually takes counseling and a willingness by both to work on the marriage and reset the marriage.
+Marriage can survive infidelity, but it usually takes counseling and a willingness by both to work on the marriage and reset the marriage.